study-ORCATech-cloud/learn-and-earn-fork/docs/contributor-community/contributing.md

 ## 🙏 Thank You

-Your contributions make the ORCATech Learning Platform better for everyone.
+Your contributions make the LabDojo Learning Platform better for everyone.
 Whether you're fixing a typo, adding a new course, or implementing a major feature, every contribution is valuable and appreciated.

 **Ready to contribute?** Start by exploring our [open issues](https://github.com/yourusername/orca-tech-learn/issues) or check out our [good first issues](https://github.com/yourusername/orca-tech-learn/labels/good%20first%20issue) for beginner-friendly tasks.